Discover the Sweet Tradition of Maine Maple Syrup in The Maine Highlands

 Experience Maine Maple Sunday

 Each spring, Maine sugar houses open their doors to the public for Maine Maple Sunday.
+In 2025 the weekend will be March 22-23.
 This annual event offers a unique opportunity to learn about the syrup-making process and sample fresh maple syrup.
 Visitors can explore various sugar houses in The Maine Highlands, witnessing firsthand the hard work and tradition that go into every bottle of syrup.

 For a list of participating maple syrup producers, visit Maine Maple Producers Association.